 Another (more practical) point of view is to study perturbations that belong to natural families of functions in $\SR$.
 Using Theorem \ref{thm:perturbbounded}, we can deduce the following result in this spirit.
-We denote by $\MobR\subset\HomeoR$ the set of all affine maps $M(z)=az+b$, $a>0$, $b\in\R$.
+Let $\MobR\subset\HomeoR$ denote the set of all affine maps $M(z)=az+b$, $a>0$, $b\in\R$.